maybleMyers/H1111/README.md

 Install as normal, then install the frame pack requirements in requirementsFP.txt.
 pip install -r requirementsFP.txt

-download these 5 files from https://huggingface.co/maybleMyers/framepack_h1111 and put them in your hunyuan folder, or reference where they are in the gui if you have already aquired them.
+download these 5 files from https://huggingface.co/maybleMyers/framepack_h1111 and put them in a subfolder named hunyuan (H1111/hunyuan), or reference where they are in the gui if you have already aquired them.

 FramePackI2V_HY_bf16.safetensors